lethal-lisa/Nightcrawler/README.md

 ## To Do

-* [ ] Initial scene's exposition string does not auto-print until death &
+* [x] Initial scene's exposition string does not auto-print until death & restart.
-  restart.
-* [ ] Swap order of game over string with individual death strings.
+* [x] Swap order of game over string with individual death strings.
 * [ ] Options to auto-set story flags on scene load.
+* [x] Restart prompt on game over.